notofonts/notoglot-mini/README.md

 Simple Python package and dataset that provides information about the world’s scripts (writing systems).

-Currently, the package is tailored for the [Noto fonts](https://fonts.google.com/noto) project, but is already useful beyond it.
+Currently, the package is primarily tailored for the [Noto fonts](https://fonts.google.com/noto) project, but is already useful beyond it.

 ## Dataset